emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

 "Pipeline script."
 Here is a look at our [Jenkinsfile](https://github.com/emcnicholas/Cisco_Cloud_Native_Security_Workshop/blob/main/Jenkinsfile).

-We will go through the
+We will go through th